K0rgana/web-advcd/README.md

 For both ways you need to import **collection** and a method **addDoc** or **setDoc**, when use setDoc also import **doc**, from `'firebase/firestore'` to be able to manage a collection and add a document in the database.
 If the collection doesn't exist the firebase will create it automaticaly.

-When making multiples actions in a file is commum to create a const to store the collection reference, to make it a reference a collection you can pass two paramenters like this `collection(db, <collection name>)`.
+When making multiples actions in a file is commum to create a `const` to store the collection reference, to make it a reference to a collection you can pass two paramenters like this `collection(db, <collection name>)`.

 Here is a exemple: